warmcat/lws-esp32-test-server-demos/README.md

 or http/1 depending on how you connected.
 Then the browser connects back over http/1 and upgrades to ws.

+Basic auth is also demoed, see main/main.c for the details of how it works.
+You can visit the URL /secret, which you cannot see until you log in with "user" and "password".
+These are set in code in main/main.c.

 It opens a lot of simultaneous https connections, one for each ws protocol and one for http/2 to carry the HTML and images, so on ESP32 it's a bit slow to start up.